onelexo/metacraftersAssignment/ethProofBeginner/README.md

 ### Installing

-following compilation you can deploy to any blockchain mainnet or testnet
+following compilation you can deploy to any blockchain mannet or testnet

 this will require that you connect your metamask account to the remix ide